 Maybe they are better suited for a different position or in some cases just not right for your company.

-No need to yell or shout at them “your no good, get lost!”
-Simply say “Maybe this position isn’t for you, let’s try you in this department.
+No need to yell or shout at them “you're no good, get lost!”
+Simply say “Maybe this position isn’t for you, let’s try you in this department."
 Or “We don’t think this company is a good fit for you.”
 By putting it on the company you make it less personal and easier from them to accept.

 This may surprise you but at the end of the day it is a MUST to make mistakes.